chartingshow/documentation/blog/bitcoin-wallets.md

 **Cons**: Electrum doesn't offer traditional phone customer support.
 However, the company provides helpful information in its documentation and FAQ sections, plus a Reddit support page and an inquiry page on bitcointalk.org.
 Another thing to note is that while Electrum supports other wallets, but only for bitcoin transactions.
 This may be a downside for those interested in exploring other cryptocurrencies.

+### Sparrow Wallet

+[Sparrow](https://sparrowwallet.com/) is a Bitcoin wallet that's ideal for people who value financial independence.
+Sparrow's focus is on security, privacy, and usability.
+Sparrow doesn't hide information.
+Rather, it tries to provide as much detail about your transactions as possible and UTXOs as possible, but in a manageable and user-friendly manner.
+Sparrow supports all features that you would expect from a modern Bitcoin-wallet.
+Full support for single-sig and multisig wallets using common script types.
+There are many connection options available: Public servers, Bitcoin Core, and private Electrum servers.
+Standards-based, including full PSBT support.
+All common hardware wallets are supported in USB and air-gapped formats.
+Complete coin and fee control, with extensive coin selection.
+All transactions, inputs, and outputs are labeled.
+Multi-platform and lightweight.
+Built in Tor, Payjoin support with Testnet, Regtest, and Signet support.
+Sparrow is unique in that it includes a fully featured transaction editor.

+**Pros**:

+- Moving on from Electrum.
+The Sparrow UI and UX is so much better and cleaner.
+I've setup my Coldcard with it and all transactions show up.
+- Superb features + functionality, providing users with a very high degree of transparency and optionality.

+**Cons**:

+- Wish it scanned more derivation paths automatically.
+- The option to have a built-in node would be a welcome addition.

 ### BlueWallet

 **Best for**: Mobile

-[BlueWallet](https://bluewallet.io/) is a robust, mobile Bitcoin wallet with a user-friendly interface and straightforward integrations with the Lightning Network.
+[BlueWallet](https://bluewallet.io/) is a robust, mobile Crypto Wallet with a user-friendly interface and straightforward integrations with the Lightning Network.
 Using open-source code, It is accessible to virtually anyone.

 Beginner and advanced bitcoin traders can use BlueWallet's simplified batch storing, sending, and receiving features.
 BlueWallet is a self-custodial wallet that provides private keys to individual investors in addition to multi-signature security measures.
 You can even set up a decoy pin.